Conrad Gargett: Growth

 Conrad Gargett formed after Conrad Gargett Architecture undertook a series of mergers with Riddel Architecture (2012) and Ancher Mortlock Woolley (2013).
 The contemporary firm is a multi-disciplinary practice, which specialises in health, education, heritage and defence.

 Riddel Architecture was established in 1982 by Robert Riddel.
 The Brisbane-based practice focused on heritage, conservation and adaptive reuse projects.
 Notable works by the firm include the restoration and adaptive re-use of Brisbane's Customs House, the former Wests Furniture Showroom and the former Queensland National Bank at 308 Queen Street (in association with Donovan Hill).

 Ancher Mortlock Woolley, initially called Ancher Mortlock & Murray, was established in 1946 by Sydney Ancher, Bryce Mortlock and Stuart Murray.
 The Sydney-based practice was later joined by Ken Woolley in 1964.
 The practice designed modern structures, winning both the Sir Zelman Cowen Award for Public Architecture and the Robin Boyd Award for Residential Architecture.
 Notable projects by the practice include Town Hall House and Sydney Square (1977) and more recently, the Royal Agricultural Showground Exhibition Halls and restoration of the State Library of Victoria.

-Current

-Conrad Gargett comprises over 200 inspired team members, each guided by the same values, social responsibility and unwavering commitment to elevating the practice's distinct design culture.

-The breadth and depth of their experience is evidenced in their rich portfolio, showcasing over 130 years of diverse projects varying in scale and complexity, and a global clientele spanning a variety of sectors (including Commercial, Community and Civic, Defence, Education and Research, Health, Heritage, Infrastructure, Justice, Residential, Retail and Hospitality, Seniors Living, Sport and Leisure, Transport, Urban Design and Masterplanning, and Workplace and Interior Design).

-The specialist teams have a strong reputation of delivering on the practice's core purpose of creating meaningful places for people.
-To each project, the practice brings an unrivalled vision, innovative design and world leading expertise built upon the vibrant legacy of creating award-winning architecture and design for over a century.
+As at 2022, Conrad Gargett employed over 200 staff and worked in varying scales and sectors including commercial, community and civic, defence, education and research, health, heritage, infrastructure, justice, residential, retail and Hospitality, seniors living, sport and leisure, transport, urban design and masterplanning, and workplace and interior design.

+On 5 April 2023, it was announced that Conrad Gargett would merge with another large Australian practice Architectus, to create one of Australia's largest architecture firms, with over 700 employees.

 Notable works

-Conrad Gargett has designed some of Australia's landmark buildings predominately in Queensland, including the following major architectural projects:
+Conrad Gargett has designed some of Australia's landmark buildings, predominately in Queensland, including the following major architectural projects: